Rettend/llm/README.md

 **Query Parameters:**

-- `name` - Filter by partial match across name, value, or alias
+- `name` - Filter by partial match across name, value, or alias.
+Accepts a single string or an array of strings
-- `provider` - Restrict results to a specific provider slug
+- `provider` - Restrict results to one or more provider slugs
 - `capability` - Require a capability (`text`, `vision`, `reasoning`, `toolUse`, `json`, `audio`)
 - `minIq` - Minimum IQ score (0-5)
 - `minSpeed` - Minimum speed score (0-5)